arangodb/arangodb/Documentation/Books/Manual/Uninstallation/README.md

 - Removal of the data directory created by the _Starter_ (the path used for the option `--starter.data-dir`).
-  This is different and in addition to the removal of the data directory that is created for the _Stand Alone_ instance by the installation package.
+  This is different and in addition to the removal of the data directory that is created for the _Single Instance_ by the installation package.
 {% endhint %}